 Because of the standard error of measurement, the potential exists that a small percentage of students may score lower than anticipated on a test, given their level of knowledge and preparation.
 Testing experts refer to this phenomenon as a "false negative."

 Conversely, the possibility exists that a small percentage of students may score higher than otherwise would have been expected.
 Testing experts refer to this phenomenon as a "false positive."

-Virginia accounts for the standard error of measurement on Standards of Learning (SOL) tests by allowing students unlimited retakes of tests needed for credit toward graduation.
+Virginia accounts for the standard error of measurement on Standards of Learning (SOL) tests by allowing students retakes of tests needed for credit toward graduation.
 Students who score within 25 points of passing an SOL test qualify for an expedited retake.
 Students who score within 25 points of passing SOL tests in history/social studies and science also may receive a locally-awarded verified unit of credit.